-Our Board, upon the recommendation of the Nominating and Governance Committee, is proposing ten directors to be elected at the Annual Meeting, each to serve until the following annual meeting of stockholders and until his or her respective successor is elected and qualified.
-All of the nominees were elected to their present terms of office by the stockholders.
+Our Board, upon the recommendation of the Nominating and Governance Committee, has nominated ten directors to be elected at the Annual Meeting, each to serve until the following annual meeting of stockholders and until his or her respective successor is elected and qualified.
+All of the nominees were elected to their present terms of office by the stockholders at our 2021 annual meeting of stockholders.
 There are no arrangements or understandings between any nominee and any other person for selection as a nominee.
 All of the nominees have consented to be named as nominees, and have indicated their intent to serve if elected.
-As previously announced, James P. Burra had notified the Board on March 15, 2021 that he will not stand for re-election at the Annual Meeting.
-The Board has voted to reduce its size from eleven to ten directors effective immediately before the Annual Meeting.
 Unless a stockholder directs otherwise in its proxy, it is intended that the proxies solicited by management will be voted for the election of the nominees listed in the following table.
-If any nominee should refuse or be unable to serve, the named proxy holders will vote the shares for such other person, if any, as shall be designated by the Board or the Board may reduce the number of directors constituting the Board.
+If any nominee is unable to serve, or for good cause will not serve, the named proxy holders will vote the shares for such other person, if any, as shall be designated by the Board or the Board may reduce the number of directors constituting the Board.
 Our Board currently has no knowledge that any of the nominees will be unable or unwilling to serve.